NZ's best street: Kapiti Coast neighbours' touching act as 75yo pays tribute to late husband

 A Kapiti Coast woman has hailed her neighbourhood as the best street in New Zealand after their touching tribute one-year on from her husband's death.

-Last year, Raumati resident Shirley lost her beloved husband of 55 years, Allen.
+Last year, Raumati resident Shirley lost her beloved husband, Allan, of 55 years.

 On Sunday the 75-year-old planned to honour her husband with a quiet glass of wine in the back yard.